Hershey call volume above normal and directionally bullish

-Bullish option flow detected in Hershey (HSY) with 8,745 calls trading, 5x expected, and implied vol increasing over 1 point to 23.83%.
-12/6 weekly 190 calls and Dec-24 190 calls are the most active options, with total volume in those strikes near 3,300 contracts.
-The Put/Call Ratio is 0.13.
+Bullish option flow detected in Hershey (HSY) with 13,629 calls trading, 5x expected, and implied vol increasing almost 3 points to 26.51%.
+Jan-25 180 calls and 12/6 weekly 185 calls are the most active options, with total volume in those strikes near 5,100 contracts.
+The Put/Call Ratio is 0.21.
 Earnings are expected on February 6th.

 Don't Miss our Black Friday Offers: